For general queries, please use these contact details:

-If you have a complaint about any aspect of service provided or commissioned by Wigan Borough Clinical Commissioning Group (CCG) or you would like to discuss your concerns, you can do so in the following ways:
+However, if you have a complaint about any aspect of service provided or commissioned by Wigan Borough Clinical Commissioning Group (CCG) or you would like to discuss your concerns, you can get in direct contact with our complaints team in the following ways:

 Telephone: 01942 482880 (9am – 4pm Monday to Friday, excl.
 Bank Holidays)